 |06/25/08||22:15||A 2-minute stereo clip of southern residents recorded by Andy Good of the UK.
 This recording contains a few very loud whistles, as well as S1 and S16 calls, that were made as the orcas traveled north past Lime Kiln.|

-The real-time streams and the Salish Sea hydrophone network are brought to you by current members of the Northeast Pacific Hydrophone Network:
+The real-time streams and the Salish Sea hydrophone network are brought to you by these current Network members:

 Beam Reach Marine Science and Sustainability School

-The Salish Sea Hydrophone Network was established in 2006-2012 with generous support from the National Ocean and Atmospheric Administration (NOAA), Colorado College Environmental Science Program, the Washington State Department of Fish and Wildlife (WDFW), Friday Harbor Labs graduate bioacoustics course, SMRU, The Whale Museum, and Beam Reach.
+The Network was expanded from 2006-2012 with generous support from the National Ocean and Atmospheric Administration (NOAA).
+Other major funding has come from the Washington State Department of Fish and Wildlife (WDFW), Beam Reach, and Cornell University (Chuck Greene).
+We are working to diversify our sources of support and build resiliency into the network.
 If you would like to contribute financially, please consider making a donation: